All About Tailors, Dressmakers, and Custom Sewers

-Example of Tailor, Dressmaker, or Custom Sewer Job Design, make, alter, repair, or fit garments.
+Tailor, Dressmaker, or Custom Sewer Job Description Design, make, alter, repair, or fit garments.

-A Day in the Life of a Tailor, Dressmaker, or Custom Sewer
+Daily Life Of a Tailor, Dressmaker, or Custom Sewer

 - Develop, copy, or adapt designs for garments, and design patterns to fit measurements, applying knowledge of garment design, construction, styling, and fabric.